dnelson86/arepo/documentation/source/diagnosticfiles.md

 memory.txt
 ==========

-AREPO internally uses an own memory manager.
-This means that one large chunk of memory is reserved initially for AREPO (specified by the parameter `MaxMemSize`) and allocation for individual arrays is handeled internally.
+Arepo internally uses an own memory manager.
+This means that one large chunk of memory is reserved initially for Arepo (specified by the parameter `MaxMemSize`) and allocation for individual arrays is handled internally.
-The reason for introducing this was to avoid memory fragmentation during runtime on some machines, but also to have detailed information about how much memory AREPO actually needs and to terminate if this exceeds a pre-defined treshold. ``memory.txt`` reports this internal memory usage, and how much memory is actually needed by the simulation.
+The reason for introducing this was to avoid memory fragmentation during runtime on some machines, but also to have detailed information about how much memory Arepo actually needs and to terminate if this exceeds a pre-defined threshold. ``memory.txt`` reports this internal memory usage, and how much memory is actually needed by the simulation.

 .. code-block :: python